Dinosaur National Monument Compendium of Regulations

 (a)(2) Motor vehicles may be left in designated parking areas at trailheads, along roadways where the vehicle does not interfere with the flow of traffic and river access areas for more than 24 hours while the vehicle operator, who has been issued or is with a group that has been issued a valid permit by the Monument, is using the backcountry.

-Motor vehicles left overnight in visitor center parking lots require a parking permit.
+Motor vehicles cannot be left overnight in visitor center parking lots without prior approval by a law enforcement park ranger.

 Determination: Motor vehicles are prohibited from using visitor center parking lots without a parking permit due to physical security concerns.
 Broken down vehicles need to be reported to park rangers if they can’t be fixed within 24 hours.